indiqusdocs/stpi/docs/Guide/Compute/LinuxInstances/ConfiguringAlertsonLinuxInstances.md

 ## Configuring Recipients

-You can delete the existing email IDs and add other email IDs by following these steps:
+To configure recipients, follow these steps:

 1. Click the **Manage Recipients** button.
 The following screen appears:![Configuring Alerts on Linux Instances](img/ConfiguringAlerts3.png)
 2. Click the dropdown icon in the **Add Recipients** field to view the recipients list.